JabicZF/ReBoot23MC/About Server.md

 There's no real Rules, just be nice, and respect other people, other people's builds, belongings, etc.

+--Amendment 1--

+There is now TWO real Rules:

+1. Replant Trees if you dig them (unless you're clearing an area)

+2. DO NOT TOUCH THE HOLY BIRD

+      This is not my rule, this is the will of the holy bird

 ## Changes

 There are a few changes from Vanilla Minecraft on the server